eagle840/killercoda-labs/ELK/intro.md

 Grafana can be configured to work with a variety of time-series DB's, inc: Graphite, Prometheus, InfluxDB, MySQL, PostgreSQL, and Elasticsearch

+# Nodes, shards and indexs

+In this lab, we'll create just the one Node, and an index.
+An index can cross multiple Nodes, and the intersection of each is called a Shard.
+However you can have multiple same index shards on the same node (check this)

+You can primary and replicate nodes (P0, R0) to protect data, it also improves search speed.

+Data is stored as json objects in an index,

+Nodes can have different Roles, but in this lab we will not concern ourselfs with this.

 # Access control